cricci3/amaretto_dataset/README.md

-# Amaretto: An Active Learning Framework for Money Laundering Detection
+# Amaretto Dataset -- A Synthetic Capital Market Dataset

-This is the official repository for the Amaretto dataset in collaboration with the Politecnico di Milano (Italy) and Napier Limited (UK).
+This is the official repository for the Amaretto dataset in collaboration with Politecnico di Milano (Italy) and Napier Limited (UK).